 A directed study is an elective course from the Seminary’s Catalog taken individually under the direction of a faculty member instead of a regularly offered course; required courses may not normally be taken as directed study.
 An independent study is a course designed by the student and the professor to enhance the student’s knowledge in a particular field of study.
 Students must submit the appropriate completed and signed form (available on the Seminary website) to the Registrar’s office.
 The Independent Study form must be accompanied by a detailed description of the work the student is expected to complete.

 Erskine students are able to take courses through Erskine at a number of other institutions.
 The Seminary maintains a cooperative agreement with the Carolina Theological Consortium (CTC, including Columbia International University, Gordon-Conwell Theological Seminary-Charlotte, and Reformed Theological Seminary-Charlotte).
 Erskine students have cross-registration and library privileges at all these institutions.

 Students may cross-register and pay Erskine tuition rates for courses at CTC institutions, subject to certain limitations:

-- Permission to cross-register in a particular course ultimately rests with the host institution and cannot be guaranteed.
+- Permission to cross-register for a particular course ultimately rests with the host institution and cannot be guaranteed.
 Decisions are normally made on a space-available basis after the host institution’s registration period for its own students has closed.

 - Students must secure approval from Erskine’s Registrar office in advance.